astralfrontier/chaosfrontier-org-wiki/games/silverline/supervillains.md

 **Conditions**: Angry, Afraid, Hopeless, Insecure **Moves**:
 * Seize control of nearby technology
-* Sprint a trap out of a string of coincidences
+* Spring a trap out of a string of coincidences
 * Outsmart any mortal intellect
 * Bring ARES Consortium assets to bear